jexxa-projects/Jexxa/tutorials/BookStoreJ16/README.md

 is to ensure proper Json serialization and deserialization.
 Especially deserialization could be an issue due to the immutability of records and their final fields.

-Jexxa uses Gson library for Json serialization by default which does not provide native support of java records.
+Jexxa uses Gson library for Json serialization by default which does not provide native support of java records so far.
 Therefore, we have to provide a generic type factory for records.
 A generic implementation can be found [here](src/main/java/io/jexxa/tutorials/bookstorej16/infrastructure/support/J16JsonConverter.java).

+Within the main method, we have to set this special JSonConverter as you can see in the following snippet.

 ```java
 public final class BookStoreJApplication